erikshea/nesti/README.md

 Nesti Account Manager
 =============
 A manager for user account creation, connection, and editing.
 Users can log in and stay connected between sessions.
 Supports MySQL, and SQLite for local testing.
-Click [here](#running-the-project) for instruction on how to run the project, and [here](#dependencies) for a list of dependencies.
+Click [here](#running-the-project) for instructions on how to run the project, and [here](#dependencies) for a list of dependencies.

 ## Account creation
 ![](https://github.com/erikshea/nesti/blob/master/assets/readme/creation.png?raw=true)

 Validation conditions are updated continuously when fields are filled.
-Input areas and validation conditions are styled in real-time as valid (green) or invalid (orange), and submit button goes from greyed-out and disabled to blue when all conditions are met.
+Input areas and validation conditions are styled in real-time as valid (green) or invalid (orange), and submit button goes from greyed-out and disabled to green when all conditions are met.

 ## Connection
 ![](https://github.com/erikshea/nesti/blob/master/assets/readme/connection.png?raw=true)